House passes budget with impact on graduate students

 The U.S. Senate released their tax plan last week, and it differs with the House plan - especially when it comes to higher education.

 The House tax plan proposed making graduate student tuition waivers taxable, removing the student loan interest deduction, and levying a tax on endowments.
-The Senate plan keeps the current system of student loan interest and tuition waivers in place, but keeps the 1.4-percent tax on investment at some private schools.
+The Senate plan keeps the current system of student loan interest and tuition waivers in place, but

 We reached out to the offices of Senators Marco Rubio and Bill Nelson on Wednesday, but have yet to hear back.